ufukty/gohandlers/README.md

 | `json`    | Body    |
 | `form`    | Body    |

+gohandlers won't match binding type with handler if the body doesn't mention its name.

 This example shows how the bindings for `application/json` requests are defined.

 ```go